The Five College Fit Factors

 Although you have a junior, be aware that you can apply for an external scholarship beginning at age 13 (keep that in mind if you have younger children as well).
 If your child wins a scholarship, that money is held and then sent to the college when they enroll.
 I encourage families with younger teens to apply for scholarships.
 Not only does it develop their resilience, it also helps to instill that growth mindset that we want our students to have.
 Plus, they will be adding to their portfolio of writing samples as well.

 College application deadlines are not the most exciting topic to consider as your teen prepares for college during high school, but it’s a very important topic one.
 It’s important because it can make a big difference in terms of what you pay for college as well as impact your student’s chances on getting admitted.
+Here’s an effective college application strategy to help navigate these important dates.

 Each year there are different application deadlines that your teen can use for their applications for college.
 They sound similar, so it can be confusing to understand how they are different.
 I’ll explain how they can impact your teen and their college future.